vatesfr/xen-orchestra/installation.md

 ## Running XO

-The sole part you have to launch is XO-Server which is quite easy to do, just launch the `xo-server` script, which is in the root of xo-server folder:
+The sole part you have to launch is XO-Server which is quite easy to do, just launch the `xo-server` script, which is in the root of XO-Server's directory':

 ```
 $ ./xo-server